SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* import util:
+have flag as to whether to batch createasyncs (works in sqlite, not in sql azure) generate 1 master recipe for env import with serial createasyncs generate multiple masters for local, with async createasyncs

 * split from 1 master recipe into many, so can be imported concurrently perhaps 1 each for... occupation, skills, jp & categories, everything else